SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.6.md

 When the bubble-up severity was identical to that of the table row itself, and one of those was cleared, in some cases, an invalid alarm level would be passed to the parent items.

-#### Web Services API v0: GetActiveAlarmsFromView SOAP call would return alarms from parame­ters not included in the services found in the specified view \[ID_25391\]
+#### Web Services API v0: GetActiveAlarmsFromView SOAP call would return alarms from parameters not included in the services found in the specified view \[ID_25391\]

 When a GetActiveAlarmsFromView SOAP call was performed, all alarms of all elements in the services found in the specified view would be returned, even those associated with parameters that were not included in the services in question.